Ephesians 4:8, 11-16, NIV

 This verse (Ephesians 4:15) speaks of the whole church (“we”), not just one individual, growing to become a mature local portion of the body of Christ.
 Pastors and other church leaders, have a vision in your heart to see all the people grow and mature.
 Imagine the multiplying effect of dozens or hundreds of mature Christians who are equipped with God’s Word and God’s Holy Spirit to reach out to your city.

 Many years ago I had the privilege of being invited to teach (on video) the Ministry Training and Church Planting course, summarized here, in the International School of Ministry (ISOM) [Full disclosure: I receive no financial benefits from ISOM.
 My participation is entirely voluntary].
 The visionary ISOM founder, Dr. Berin Gilfillan, started small and gathered experienced ministers in their specialties from around the English-speaking world to videotape their assigned Bible courses.
 The first project was producing a 200-hour bilingual core curriculum.
 Dr. Gilfillan envisioned the ISOM curriculum as a ministry tool to help local churches train their people with a view to reaching out to the world for Jesus Christ.
 That small ISOM startup has become a great resource to the local churches.
-It has grown to become the world’s largest video Bible school, now in about 80 languages and 150 nations, with well over 20,000 teaching locations worldwide.
+It has grown to become the world’s largest video Bible school, now in over 100 languages and in more than 150 nations, with well over 20,000 teaching locations worldwide.
 My point?
 My fellow ministers, get a vision from God to equip the saints of your church for the work of the ministry.
 Don’t be intimidated by small numbers at the beginning.
 Rather, believe God for the results the apostle Paul predicted, as you fulfill your equipping role — “We will grow”!

 Bible teachers often use the term “body ministry” for this concept.
 By His Holy Spirit, God calls and enables “each one” in the body of Christ to minister fruitfully for our Lord.
 A wide variety of spiritual gifts and ministries are discussed in the Scriptures — for example, 1 Corinthians chapter 12, Ephesians chapter 4, and Romans 12:3-8, among others.